udaybjoshi/elt_nyc_collision/README.md

 # ETL Pipeline for NYC Motor Vehicle Collisions Data

 ## Project Description
 The **ETL Pipeline for NYC Motor Vehicle Collisions Data** is a Python-based application designed to automate the extraction, transformation, and loading (ETL) process for traffic collision data from the NYC Open Data API.
-The pipeline processes data about motor vehicle collisions, injuries, fatalities, and vehicle types, storing the results in an SQL Server database for analysis and reporting.
+The pipeline processes data about motor vehicle collisions, injuries, fatalities, and vehicle types, storing the results in an MySQL database for analysis and reporting.

-This project is ideal for practicing real-world data engineering skills such as API integration, data transformation, database interaction, and workflow automation.
+## Business Context
+The NYC Collision Data project aims to analyze vehicle collisions in New York City to **improve public safety, optimize city planning, and support research efforts** by leveraging insights from historical collision data.
+The data includes information on crash dates, times, locations, contributing factors, and the severity of incidents.

+## Business Goals
+### 1. Public Safety:
+- Identify high-risk areas (collision hotspots) to focus safety measures.
+- Analyze trends in the severity of collisions (injuries and fatalities).
+- Determine common contributing factors to collisions to inform public awareness campaigns.
+### 2. City Planning:
+- Use location-based collision data to recommend infrastructure improvements (e.g., road repairs, traffic lights).
+- Understand pedestrian and cyclist safety concerns to guide the allocation of bike lanes and crosswalks.
+### 3. Policy and Law Enforcement:
+- Identify patterns related to time of day, weather conditions, and other factors that lead to accidents.
+- Evaluate the effectiveness of existing traffic laws and propose necessary adjustments.
+### 4. Research and Reporting:
+- Create public-facing dashboards and periodic reports for stakeholders (e.g., city officials, law enforcement, and researchers).
+- Share insights with insurance companies, urban developers, and NGOs.

 ## Features
 - **Data Source**: Extracts live collision data from the [NYC Open Data API](https://data.cityofnewyork.us/resource/h9gi-nx95.json).